PradeepAnde/_PayJS2Docs/modules/README-core.md

       // ...
       debug: {
           verbose: false,
+          logInterval: 10000,
       }
   },
   // ...
 });
 ```

-`options.debug.verbose` is a boolean that defaults to `false`.
+- `options.debug.verbose` is a boolean that defaults to `false`.
 Setting it to `true` causes PaymentsJS to output logs to the browser console.
+- `options.debug.logInterval` is a number that defaults to `10000`.
+This value controls the frequency at which the client library flushes its internal logs.
+Set it to `0` to disable log flushing.

 ### callback